The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global self-healing concrete market exhibited strong growth during 2015-2020.
+The global self-healing concrete market size reached US$ 34.9 Billion in 2021.
 Looking forward, IMARC Group expects the market to reach US$ 153.7 Billion by 2027, exhibiting a growth rate (CAGR) of 28.35% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Self-healing concrete refers to a synthetic building material capable of automatically healing the cracks and damages.
 It consists of a bacterium that produces limestone, which expands into a gel to fill the gaps upon coming in contact with water and air.
 The concrete seals the cracks to protect the steel framework from external impacts and minimizes the risks of corrosion.
 It is commonly available in autogenic and autonomic self-healing variants.
 The autogenous variants use moisture for the healing process, whereas the autonomous variants use capsules containing additional healing agents or bacteria spores.
 As a result, they find extensive applications in the construction of residential, commercial, industrial and civil infrastructure.